Thinh59/hcmus-csai-Hashiwokakero/README.md

     [5] COMPARE ALL:         Runs ALL algorithms sequentially on all inputs to generate a performance report.
     [6] Solve Single File:   Select a specific input file and a specific algorithm to view the result grid immediately.
     [7] Validate Inputs:     Checks if input files are valid logic puzzles.
+    [8] Visualize Outputs
     [0] Exit

 Note:
 - Results are saved in the 'Outputs' folder.
+- Visualize results are saved in the "visualize" folder
 - A summary JSON file is generated after running batch options (1-5).
 - Timeout is set to 30 seconds per file by default (configurable in main.py).